maluyckx/IDS-ML/README.md

 We are free to choose the method to classify but we need to justify our choice of method.

+As specified in the project statement, we tried to follow as much as possible the **pep0008** style guide.

 ## Report

 ⚠️⚠️⚠️ Detailed information, methodology, results and analysis can be found in the [project report](report/IDS_ML_LUYCKX_BOUHNINE.pdf).